 0308.4-02 LEVELS OF ASSESSMENT REVIEW

 A review system was developed that provides continuous, quarterly, mid-cycle, and end-of-cycle (annual) reviews of licensee performance data (PIs and inspection results).
 The system is designed so that the lower-level reviews are informal reviews of performance data and are not resource intensive.
 The mid-cycle review was a more formal meeting and was focused on assessing performance to determine appropriate NRC inspection actions.
-In a 2016 Staff Requirements Memorandum (SRM) to SECY-16-0009, “Recommendations Resulting from the Integrated Prioritization and Re-Baselining of Agency Activities,” dated April 13, 2016, the Commission approved the staff recommendation to discontinue formal mid-cycle assessment meetings as part of a re-baselining of agency activities effort.
+In a 2016 Staff Requirements Memorandum (SRM) to SECY-16-0009, “Recommendations Resulting from the Integrated Prioritization and Re-Baselining of Agency Activities,” dated April 13, 2016 (Agencywide Documents Access and Management System (ADAMS) Accession No. ML16104A158), the Commission approved the staff recommendation to discontinue formal mid-cycle assessment meetings as part of a re-baselining of agency activities effort.
 The staff is still required to conduct a quarterly assessment review in lieu of the mid-cycle assessment meeting.
 With the elimination of the mid-cycle assessment meetings, regions will still provide semi-annual updates to inspection plans via separate correspondence after completing the second quarter assessment review, as well as documentation of cross-cutting themes or cross-cutting issues (CCIs) via assessment follow-up letter.
 The end-of-cycle review meetings generate an assessment report and an inspection planning letter.
 An agency action review is generally reserved for plants requiring consideration of agency-wide actions.
 This review is analogous to the review performed at the former Senior Management Meeting (SMM); however, the focus has been changed from an assessment activity to an oversight and agency-level action approval function.

 The assessment period is a rolling 12-month period that contains four quarters of PIs and inspection findings.